Because of the light flow and additives of the spray paint, you can make mistakes while spraying it. These mistakes can

-To prevent spray paint from getting sticky, you should always leave enough dry time between coats.
-Also, always use good-quality paints and never apply too many or thick coats of spray paint.
+To prevent sticky spray paint, leave enough dry time between coats.
+Also, use high-quality paints, and don’t apply more than 4 thick coats of spray paint.

-To fix sticky spray paint, you need to make the paint dry.
-You can do this by increasing the ambient temperature around the spray paint coating.
-If the temperature is high enough, it will accelerate the rate of evaporation in the spray paint will dry faster.
+To fix sticky spray paint, make the paint dry.
+To dry spray paint faster, increase the temperature around the spray coating.
+If the temperature is high enough, the evaporation rate will increase, and the spray paint will dry faster.

 The last resort to fix sticky spray paint is to remove the paint and start the spray paint application again.
 This way, you get rid of the bad sticky paint and get a fresh coat of spray paint.

 6. Spray Paint Looks Blotchy

-Also, using different spray paint brands can cause the finish to appear blotchy as there will be color and flow variations.
+Also, using different spray paint brands on the same surface can cause the finish to appear blotchy because there will be color and flow variations.
 Keeping the spray paint nozzle too close to the surface can cause blotchy spray paint.

-To fix blotchy spray paint, you should start by using a rag to dab the blotched-looking areas.
-The rag will clean the excess spray paint on the blotched area and this might fix the problem.
-If this doesn’t work, you can try touching up the blotched parts with more coats of spray paint.
+To fix blotchy spray paint, use a rag to dab the blotched-looking areas.
+The rag will remove the excess spray paint on the blotched area and fix the problem.
+If this doesn’t work, apply more spray paint over the non-blotchy parts of the surface.

 The last resort is to remove the coating and start all over.
-This time, ensure to apply even coats.
+This time, apply even coats.

 7. Spray Paint Keeps Wrinkling

-To prevent spray paint from wrinkling, you should always prep the surface to be painted properly.
-Also, leave enough dry time between coats and don’t spray paint when the weather is below 50 degrees Fahrenheit.
+To prevent spray paint from wrinkling, prep the surface before painting properly.
+Also, leave enough dry time between coats, and don’t spray in a cold environment (under 50 degrees).

 8. Spray Paint Looks Like Orange Peel

-To prevent an orange peel, always thin the paint before you spray so there is enough solvent.
-Also, use the right spray gun and size of the nozzle.
+To prevent spray paint orange peel finish, thin the paint before you spray, and use the right type of spray gun and the right size of the nozzle.